 Any person above 21 years can be appointed as a director of a company.
 The AOA of a company should provide for appointment of a director.
 The procedure for appointment of a director is discussed under the Companies Act, 2013, which provides that a company must follow the prescribed procedure.
 A private company shall have at least two directors.
 However, the total number of directors cannot exceed fifteen.

-Board’s Role in Corporate Governance Structure
+Role of Directors in Corporate Governance Structure

 The Board plays a pivotal role in determining the governance of a company, with interests put in place for shareholders and stakeholders being well aligned with the objectives of the organisation.
 Board structure as defined by well-laid down structures and the observance of bylaws offers direction, management, and control within the framework of an effective governance framework system of management.
 This will help bring together a balancing act between a company’s leadership and governance responsibilities.